 Barbie hails from the Wilmington, Delaware area and comes from a musical family.
-She began playing the flute at age 9, and plays percussion and guitar as well.
-She has played & sung on many recording sessions.
-Her voice has a pleasant, almost Celtic-like quality, and has been compared by some to Natalie Merchant.
-Audiences love her flute playing, and WIND’s flute and guitar combination achieves nice results.
+She began playing the flute at age 9, and currently augments the flute with hand percussion and acoustic guitar.
+She has sung and played on many recording sessions.
+Her voice has a pleasant, almost Celtic-like quality which audiences love (many have compared her voice to that of Natalie Merchant), and her flute playing combined with Nori's guitar work achieves nice results.

-Wind’s music is an original mixture of prog rock, classic rock and folk, influenced by British artists like Pink Floyd, Mark Knopfler, Yes & Renaissance, as well as North American artists like Bruce Cockburn & Tom Petty.
+Wind’s music is an original mixture of prog rock, classic rock and folk, influenced by British artists like Pink Floyd, Mark Knopfler, Yes & Renaissance, as well as North American artists like Bruce Cockburn & The Allman Brothers.

 Their 11th album, entitled Seasons, was released on July 5, 2016.
-It is their “proggiest" album to date, with nods to many 60s and 70s era bands.
+It is their “proggiest" album to date, with nods to many 60s and 70s era artists.
 The main body of work on this album is a concept piece which goes through the cycle of a year, from January to December.
-There are four additional tracks, one of which features Jon Camp of Renaissance on bass and backing vocals.
-This is Jon’s second guest appearance on a Wind album, having been featured on 2013’s Wave.
+There are four additional tracks, one of which features Jon Camp of the renowned 70's British group, "Renaissance," on both bass and backing vocals.
+This is Jon’s second guest appearance on a Wind album, who's signature bass sound was featured on two tracks of 2013’s Wave.

 WIND is available to perform as a full band, a trio, or duo.

 "(Nori’s) guitar playing stuns." ~ Doug LeBlanc, CCM Magazine

 "WIND, presenting passionate music with high-flying flute, guitar acrobatics and killer chorus sections, seem to have no hard time proving they can win over even the average music listener." ~ Shawn M. Haney, All Music Guide

 “...best flute & guitar music in the southeast.” ~ Borders Books & Music, Atlanta